StrangeAJ/fREeAD/README.md

 2. **Read Articles**: Tap any article to open in the reading screen
 3. **Save for Later**: Use the bookmark icon to save articles
 4. **Star Important**: Use the star icon to mark important articles
-5. **Read Full Article**: Tap "Read Full Article" to view the complete article in in-app browser
+5. **Read Full Article**:
+   - Tap "Read Full Article" to load the complete article content in the same screen
+   - Toggle between "Show Original" (RSS summary) and "Show Full Article" (complete content)
+   - Use "Open in Browser" if you prefer the original website experience

 ## Technical Features